The official blog of the Lung Institute.

 It just takes the courage of a first step.

-When medications, supplemental oxygen and lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+When medications, supplemental oxygen and lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Chronic Bronchitis Symptoms and What You Can Do?
 Share your thoughts and comments below.